xarantolus/sensibleHub/README.md

     "allow_external": {
         // If set to true, a search query to iTunes will be sent to get a high-quality cover image when downloading a new song.
         "apple": true
+    },

+    // Settings for MP3 file generation
+    "mp3_settings": {
+        // ID3v2 version, must be 3 or 4 depending on whether you want to use ID3v2.3 or ID3v2.4
+        // If your media player doesn't display all metadata you can try if changing this helps "tag_version": 4,

+        // If this is true, only jpeg files will be embedded into MP3 files.
+This makes those files
+        // compatible with more older media players that might not display other files.
+PNG files will be converted
+        // to jpeg when the MP3 file is generated.
+        // If false, the cover image will be embedded without changing its format.
+        "jpeg_only": true
     }
 }
 ```